jbundziow/HTML-CSS-JS__Flashcards-App/README.md

 ## Description

 Flashcards app is an easy way to learn English vocabulary.
-Insert data what you neeed to the database, print the table and learn your new vocabulary.
+Insert data what you need to the database, print the table and learn your new vocabulary.
 Finally, exercise it by using flashcards.

 ![main](https://user-images.githubusercontent.com/102864070/197813013-178170c8-9b2f-4e67-ad44-962412d8f11d.gif)